 Refusal of medical treatment after being in an automotive accident is a colossal mistake.
-First, there is harm that may not be immediately apparent.
+First, often there is bodily harm that may not be immediately apparent.
 Also, in some instances, it may take hours, days, or weeks until symptoms are present.
 Secondly, refusing medical care can impact a legal claim.
 So the value of the personal injury case can get knocked down.

 The fact is, refusing medical examination and treatment reduces the ability to win.
 You can quickly lose or blow out a lawsuit or settlement by not acting swiftly.
 The defense will use this as leverage to prove their case.
-Also, without medical documentation, it will be difficult if not impossible, to determine damages.
+Also, without medical documentation, it will be difficult, if not impossible, to determine damages.
 So forget about money for harm suffered.

 Insurance companies are not on the side of the injured person.
-Also, they are likely to negotiate or offer a more substantial settlement amount with documentation.
+Also, they are likely to negotiate or offer a more substantial settlement with documentation.
 Almost always, this shows the damage was accident related.

 A hospital emergency room medical professional provided the diagnosis.
-That care provider was the one that tended the treatment for the harm suffered during the mishap.
+That care provider was the one that tended to the treatment for the harm suffered during the mishap.

 Furthermore, the insurance company often looks at care provided by chiropractors and physical therapists.
 Sometimes defendants say the victim extended treatment beyond what may be necessary.
 They will claim this was to increase the settlement amount.

 The claimant who can show they were under the care of their primary physician is in a better position.
 The more qualified the doctor ordering this, the more valid it will be to a court.
 So this type of treatment will show a more convincing argument for the amount of time the care consisted of.

 The insurance company will take a claim more seriously too.
 So when immediate medical treatment happens, the payouts are higher.
 In some cases, diagnosis and treatment are dependent upon testing.
 But that can be expensive.
 And it is to confirm or rule out particular harm, especially in traumatic head injuries.